subsquid/docs/docs/subsquid-network/reference/evm-api.md

 ---
-sidebar_position: 20
+sidebar_position: 30
-title: API
+title: EVM API
-description: EVM Archive API for batch access
+description: Access the data of EVM blockchains
 ---

-# EVM Archive API
+# EVM Subsquid Network API

 :::warning
-The EVM Archive API is currently in beta.
+The EVM API of Subsquid Network is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

 Since the ArrowSquid release, Subsquid Archive API distributes the requests over a ([potentially decentralized](/subsquid-network)) network of _workers_.
 The main archive URL now points at a _router_ that provides URLs of workers that do the heavy lifting.
 Each worker has its own range of blocks that it serves.
 The recommended data retrieval procedure is as follows: